zaim-tech/flet-webview-all/README.md

 ## Build the example

-Flet extensions include Python and Flutter code.
-After changing the Flutter package, rebuild the example application; Python-only changes can be run without rebuilding once the extension has been built for the target platform.
+After changing the extension or its native dependencies, rebuild the example application.
+Python-only changes can be run without rebuilding once the extension has been built for the target platform.

 ```bash
 cd examples/flet_webview_all_example